clairedn/cuda_multimulti_DDM/README.md

 ### Compilation on w1

-Clone the repository and compile the code （compiler warnings about C++ inheritance and function overriding in OpenCV could be ignored):
+Clone the repository and compile the code (compiler warnings about C++ inheritance and function overriding in OpenCV could be ignored):

 ```bash
 git clone https://github.com/clairedn/cuda_multimulti_DDM.git